ThunderFly-aerospace/docs/instruments/TF-G2/index.md

 | Launch methods | Hand or car-roof takeoff |
 | EASA Category | C2 |

-Optionally Measured quantities: Temperature, humidity, airborne particles (PM₀․₅–PM₁₀), ionizing radiation, gases (CO₂, O₃, SOₓ, NOₓ …), and electric field intensity.
+Optionally measured quantities: Temperature, humidity, airborne particles (PM₀․₅–PM₁₀), ionizing radiation, gases (CO₂, O₃, SOₓ, NOₓ …), thermal imaging matrix, and electric field intensity.
 Additional sensor types can be integrated on request

 ## Application Examples

 Here are some examples of use cases for TF-G2 as a lightweight sensor carrier.
-These application-specific use cases of the integrated sensing possibilities provided by additional avionics.
+These application-specific use cases of the integrated sensing possibilities are provided by additional avionics.
 The default onboard sensors measure position, time, wind speed, direction, velocity, and atmospheric pressure.

 ### Particulate matter sensing